DataDog/documentation/content/en/getting_started/ci_visibility/_index.md

 CI Visibility tracks the performance and results of your CI pipelines, and displays results after the pipeline finishes.

-To start sending pipeline metrics, see the documentation for one of the following CI providers.
+To start sending pipeline metrics, see the documentation for one of the following CI providers that Datadog supports below.

 {{< partial name="getting_started/ci_visibility/providers.html" >}}

 </br>

+If your CI provider is not supported, you can programmatically send your pipeline events to Datadog using the [CI Visibility Pipelines API][16].

 Depending on the CI provider(s) of choice, CI Visibility may not support all of the levels in your pipeline (stage, job, step, or command).
 For more information about how CI Visibility defines a CI pipeline, see the [Terminology section][4].